christophercliff/caisson/README.md

     .done(done)
 ```

-## CLI Usage
+### CLI

-Caisson ships with a command line utility that reads plugin data from `caisson.json`:
+Caisson ships with a command line utility that reads from a configuration file, `caisson.json`:

 ```json
 {